LucasWilsonGit/AudioDesigner/Readme.md

 Licenses for dependencies will be inside the dependency repos when they are fetched.
 A jumbo SLA will be generated in the CMake build tree for your convenience.
 Inability to source a license for any dependencies will cause the build to fail.

-This repo is private.
-Do not take, copy, use or modify this code.
+This project is licensed under the polyform strict license.